Jimmy Fratianno: Acting Boss

 In 1975, the boss of the Los Angeles family, Dominic Brooklier, was sent to prison, and Louis Tom Dragna was made acting boss.
 He accepted the position on the condition that he run the family together with Fratianno.
 Fratianno accepted the proposal with the understanding that he would carry the majority of the responsibility.

 Soon after, Fratianno was approached by Dragna in regards to having Frank Bompensiero murdered.
 Bompensiero was one of the few made men that Fratianno trusted, as they were old friends, and he was infuriated that the Los Angeles family would give him such a 'contract'.
 At this point Fratianno felt that he was tricked into becoming co acting boss with Louie Dragna, a leadership position which required him to be transferred from the Chicago Outfit back to the Los Angeles family.
 Because of his close relationship with Frank Bompensiero, Dominic Brooklier assumed that Fratianno could easily lay a trap, and murder Bompensiero.
 Fratianno stalled the murder contract for months, until the contract was given to other L.A. mob associates.

 Dominic Brooklier was released from prison in October 1976, after serving 16 months.
-After a transition period he called Fratianno to a meeting some time before February 11, 1977, and announced to Jimmy and other L.A. mob members that Brooklier was ready to resume his position as L.A.
+After a transition period he called Fratianno to a meeting some time before February 11, 1977, and announced to Jimmy and other L.A. mob members that he (Brooklier) was ready to resume his position as L.A.
 Mob Boss.
-Jimmy Fratianno was once again a L.A. mob soldier.
+Jimmy Fratianno was once again an L.A. mob soldier.

 Last stages of Mafia career

+Along with members and associates of the Gambino, Colombo and Genovese crime families of New York, Fratianno was involved in the skimming of revenue from the Westchester Premier Theater in Tarrytown, New York.
+The fraud scheme ultimately forced the theater into bankruptcy.
+On April 11, 1976, Fratianno was photographed backstage at the Westchester Premier Theater along with Frank Sinatra and several mobsters, including Carlo Gambino, Paul Castellano and Gregory DePalma, following a performance by Sinatra.

-Some time between February 11 and May 16, 1977, Brooklier summoned Fratianno to a sit down and accused him running a separate 'crew' in the Los Angeles territory and saying, "Jimmy, you've got a bad mouth, like [Bompensiero]..."
+Some time between February 11 and May 16, 1977, Brooklier summoned Fratianno to a sit down and accused him of running a separate 'crew' in the Los Angeles territory and saying, "Jimmy, you've got a bad mouth, like [Bompensiero]..."
 In 1977 Brooklier started claiming that Fratianno was never Acting Boss and that Fratianno was misrepresenting himself.
 Jimmy Fratianno began to suspect that Brooklier was trying to poison his mob reputation, and lay the groundwork to have him killed.
 Then at the wake for Tony Delsanter, Fratianno learned that Cleveland crime family boss James Licavoli had a mole in the FBI, a female clerk, that was feeding the family documents.
 Licavoli also told Fratianno that the Family had the code numbers for two informants and that the FBI clerk was working on getting their names.